mylesieong/Seated-Exercises-in-Vehicles/Product_Requirement_Document.md

 ## Customer Segmentation
 _The targeted customers of the product_
 * Office workers (Persona: Claire)
+  * Core user story: As Claire, I want to have a scheduled stretching session throughout the day, so that I can ease my back pain
 * People with long commutes (Persona: David)
+  * Core user story: As David, I want to access to some seat-friendly core exercises, so that I make most of my long commute time
 * People who travels (Persona: Vanessa)
+  * Core user story: As Vanessa, I want to do in-seat stretching in low key, so that I can ease my back pain while not looking weird to others on plane

 ## Features
 _Describe what the product can do from a technical perspective_